Chalet Husky, Val d’Isère

 There is so much attention to detail in the accessories;bedside tables that look like vintage radios, and a range of Cowshed vanity products in the enormous bathroom.
 Best of all, the master suite has a direct access to the spa perfect for those spontaneous late night steams.

 The chalet is fully staffed with a young, English speaking hospitality team from Scott Dunn.
 They are pretty much there to ensure that everything you need is catered to.
 The full time chef can prepare all your meals, including a bounty of delicious bites for tea time perfect for refuelling after a day on the slopes, to a bespoke dinner that can be anything from a traditional Indian takeaway to five courses of fine dining.
 One evening we venture into the most premium chalet, Le Rocher.
 More traditionally modern, it has vaulting triple height ceilings and an endless warren of individually designed bedrooms.
 In the dining room, we are treated to a truly spectacular dinner; that rather put the efforts of many five star Dubai establishments to shame.
-While we bated the chef about his exploits on TVs Masterchef, even the most hardened journalist in our natty group was impressed by the elegant quality, flavor and creativity of the food.
+While we bated the chef about his exploits on TVs Masterchef, even the most hardened journalist in our natty group was impressed by the elegant quality, flavour and creativity of the food.
 Of course, like all good meals in France, the final course was fromage; in this case a giant wheel of Mont d'Or baked in the oven until gooey inside and served with crispy baguette; best enjoyed from the comfort of the fireside sofa.

 The skiing at Val is said to be some of the best in the world with one of the longest seasons in the Alps, from December through to May.
 Located in the Espace Killy that boasts a great snow record, Scott Dunn tells us that the skiing is virtually limitless assuming of course that you can ski at all.
-Even if you are a beginner, the resort has such a diversity of options; with nursery slopes easily accessible from the village center and the famous La Face black run for those that like a side of fear with their skiing.
+Even if you are a beginner, the resort has such a diversity of options; with nursery slopes easily accessible from the village centre and the famous La Face black run for those that like a side of fear with their skiing.
 Even if the snow is late or slow to fall, there are green runs higher up that are almost always covered in snow.

 For newbies or those wanting to improve their skills, there are many ski schools operating in the resort.
 We went with one of the best and most established, Oxygen, easily identifiable by the brightest, most stylish ski togs on the slopes.
 With a mixed bag of abilities, there were instructors taking snowboarders onto red runs, some leading skiers onto gentle blues, and a handful of ski virgins gently coaxed along like newborn foals from a fearful wobble to veritable confidence in just a day.

 If you want to get a true measure of the beauty of the landscape around Val you have to see it from above.
-Whitetrack helicopters took us for a short hover over the mountains from where you can get a clear view of neighboring Mont Blanc, the highest mountain in the Alps and one of the highest peaks in Europe.
+Whitetrack helicopters took us for a short hover over the mountains from where you can get a clear view of neighbouring Mont Blanc, the highest mountain in the Alps and one of the highest peaks in Europe.
 The Espace Killy is truly breathtaking, with the light scatter of the town deep in the Tarentaise valley.